 What is the cost of grading?

-NGC UK's grading fees are generally based on a coin's fair market value and the submitter's desired turnaround time.
-For a comprehensive list of all NGC UK grading tiers, service tiers, fees and requirements, click here.
+NGC’s grading fees are generally based on a coin's fair market value and the submitter's desired turnaround time.
+For a comprehensive list of all NGC grading tiers, service tiers, fees and requirements for submissions made in the UK, click here.

 How do I know which grading tier to choose?

-NGC UK grading tiers are primarily organized based on the coin's value and, in some cases, the coin’s type.
+NGC grading tiers are primarily organized based on the coin's value and, in some cases, the coin’s type.
 The higher-priced tiers offer higher maximum value limits while the lower-priced tiers have lower maximum value limits.
 There are also some tiers that are discounted for select coin types, such as a tier for gold coins and a tier for modern coins.
 You can choose the appropriate tier based on the coin's value, the desired turnaround time and any special tier requirements.
-For a comprehensive list of all NGC UK grading tiers, service tiers, fees and requirements, click here.
+For a comprehensive list of all NGC grading tiers, service tiers, fees and requirements for submissions made in the UK, click here.

 Why do I need to list my coin's value on the submission form?
 How do I know its value?

-NGC UK uses the submitter's declared value to insure the coin while it is at its office and, when applicable, in transit between NGC UK and NGC Headquarters in the US.
+NGC uses the submitter's declared value to insure the coin while it is at its office and, when applicable, in transit between the NGC London office and NGC Headquarters in the US.
 The coin's value also determines the NGC grading tier.
 Since NGC guarantees the authenticity and grade of coins that it certifies, it charges a higher fee for more valuable coins.
 For more information, read the Declared Value Policy.